10 Tips to Protect Your Camera at the Beach / Protect Camera from Sand

 - To be on the safe side, consider purchasing a professional camera cleaning after your beach sojourn

-Some cameras to consider for beach photography / Protecting camera at beach
+Cameras for beach photography / Protecting camera at beach

 Whenever doing beach photography, it would be safest to use weather sealed cameras (and lenses).
 Weather sealing a camera refers to having rubber gaskets in the seams to keep sand from the camera’s internals.
 However, if the lens doesn't have weather sealing also, sand can still enter into the camera through the lens mount.